urlstechie/urlchecker-python/docs/source/index.rst

-..
-URLs-checker documentation master file, created by sphinx-quickstart on Thu Mar 19 22:18:12 2020.
+.. urlchecker documentation master file, created by sphinx-quickstart on Thu Mar 19 22:18:12 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.